Rugby league: New Zealand Warriors claim shock NRL win over Manly Sea Eagles

 And not just the result, but the manner of the performance.
 The Sea Eagles, who have been one of the best attacking sides this year, were held scoreless until the 67th minute, when the Warriors were reduced to 12 men.

-The 'thou shall not pass attitude' had echoes of the Dragons clash here last year, or the famed effort in Penrith back in 2010.
+The 'thou shall not pass' attitude had echoes of the Dragons clash at Mt Smart last year, or the famed effort in Penrith in 2010.

 The second half was a nervy affair, especially when Manly threatened an incredible comeback late in the match, but the Warriors stood tall until the end.

 Unfortunately, an error in the play the ball from the next set put the team on the back foot.
-They did well to withstand a ton of pressure, with three penalties and a line drop out, and showed more commitment in a frenetic 10 minute spell than they had in the entire match last week.
+They did well to withstand plenty of pressure, with three penalties and a line dropout, and showed more commitment in a frenetic 10-minute spell than they had in last week's entire match.

 Harris-Tavita sent Curtis Sironen backwards with a big hit, and Peta Hiku's cover tackle on Daly Cherry-Evans was critical.
 The Warriors were fired up, while Manly's passes were going astray under pressure.

-A seven tackle set helped the Warriors finally escape their own terrority, and they made the most of it with two tries.
+A seven-tackle set helped the Warriors finally escape their own territory, and they made the most of it with two tries.

 More was to come just three minutes later, with a double round and slick hands from Harris-Tavita setting up Maumalo, who did well to avoid touching the sideline.